-The landscape and the drive in and around the city of Grande Prairie is beautiful, and deserves a stop at Sexsmith, as part of your road trip in Canada.
+The landscape and the drive in and around the city of Grande Prairie are beautiful, and deserve a stop at Sexsmith, as part of your road trip in Canada.

 Grande Cache is an outdoor paradise surrounded by mountains, beaches, and many provincial parks.
 Technically, Grande Cache is considered a hamlet (administered by the Municipal District of Greenview No. 16).
 It held town status prior to 2019.

-Grande Cache is also a getaway to the Sulphur Gates, William A. Switzer Provincial Park and the Wilderness Provincial Park.
-The town’s location on a plateau, and near three valleys and the edge of the Rocky Mountains makes this town, now hamlet, a perfect weekend escape from Edmonton.
+Grande Cache is also a getaway to the Sulphur Gates, William A. Switzer Provincial Park, and the Wilderness Provincial Park.
+The town’s location on a plateau, and near three valleys and the edge of the Rocky Mountains makes this town, now a hamlet, a perfect weekend escape from Edmonton.